Yttrium-tYcLief/sod-guides/enclave/boss2.md

 She will cast this periodically, hitting 3 players for 95% of their health.
 Just keep the raid topped up and be ready to heal quickly after it goes out.
 If it hits a player below 95%, they will be reduced to 1 HP.
 It does not kill them by itself.
 This might be interruptable - [need confirmation](https://www.reddit.com/r/classicwow/comments/1jwmob0/scarlet_enclave_raid_guide_textonly/).

 ### [Rose's Thorn](https://www.wowhead.com/classic/spell=1232390/roses-thorn)
+She will charge into players, and afflict Rose's Thorn on her target.
 This puts a bleed on a player until they're healed to full, similar to BWL Red Trial.
-Might be applied to multiple players in an AoE, unsure.
+The bleed doesn't deal too much damage as long as it's not left unchecked.

 **The boss dies at 0%.**